jetza/Bing-Chat-Demo-App/README.md

 **Remainder**

-The "Remainder" allows users to add their reminders in calendars, helping users stay organized and on top of their tasks.
+The "Reminder" allows users to add their reminders in calendars, helping users stay organized and on top of their tasks.

 **Todo**